wisdom-diala/countrypkg-laravel/README.md

 package to fetch all countries and states around the world and store in the database

 ## IMPORTANCE OF THE PACKAGE
 **NO API CALLS**: Over the years i have been working with many API's that will help in getting countries with their State/Province, Making an API calls to the endpoint everytime a user visits the site, most of the times slow down the site while getting response from the third party website where the API was hosted.
-This packages eliminates any API calls of any such, you now have alll the countries in your local database by running a simple command.
+This packages eliminates any API calls of any such, you now have all the countries in your local database by running a simple command.

 ## FEATURES
 **Generate Countries**: This package helps you to generate countries around the world and save it inside your existing or newly created database without hitting any API endpoint.